-OSTaskStatHook() allows the port developer to extend the functionality of the statistic task by allowing him/her to add additional statistics.
+OSTaskStatHook() allows you to extend the functionality of the statistic task by allowing him/her to add additional statistics.
 OSStatTaskHook() is called after computing the total CPU usage (see OS_StatTask() in OS_STAT.C).
 Listing A-4 shows the typical code for OSStatTaskHook().